adrianratnapala/tpl00-lambda/README.md

 * `first_occurrence` chases prior links.
 (In fact assert()s that a single hop is enough.
 The graph is post-processed to collapse longer chains).

-* `as_fun_type` returns true if it handed a fun-type, in which case it chases the ret-link.
+* `as_fun_type` returns true if it is handed a fun-type, in which case it chases the ret-link.

 * `arg_from_ret` chases the arg-link using satanic invariants of the graph representation to derive the arg type from the ret type.

 This is a depth-first traversal of the graph.
-The required stack is really the CPU-stack, `unparse_push` and `unparse_pop` are really there to remember which nodes are between the root at the current point.
+The required stack is really the CPU-stack, `unparse_push` and `unparse_pop` are there to remember which nodes are between the root at the current point.

 ### How to type

 The typing algorithm is straightforward but not trivial.
-To build a graph of types we scan the expression tree in postfix order, assigning a new type to each expression.
-The types never really change, but occasionally we find that previously distinct types are actually, they have to be unified.
+To build a graph of types, we scan the expression tree in postfix order, assigning a new type to each expression.
+The types never really change, but occasionally we find that previously distinct types are actually the same; they have to be *unified*.

 The scan is just